ianboucher/text-analyser/README.md

 There is no authentication, and all processing of the text files is done client-side, hence there is no API or communication with a server, thus side-stepping many of the associated security concerns.
 Were this to be implemented on a company web-property and there were an explicit expectation of persistence, I would have added authentication and an API layer (given time).
 Had there been a requirement for very large files or more complex processing, I would probably consider uploading to S3 and triggering a Lambda function to process the file asychronously.

 Whilst not a "full-featured" app, hopefully I have met the brief and avoided falling into the trap of building things that were not asked for.
-I have attempted to adhere to a functional-style of JavaScript, to the best of my ability, and I hope the project is sufficiently readable and well-structured.
+I have attempted to apply a functional-style of JavaScript, to the best of my ability, and I hope the project is sufficiently readable and well-structured.

 ### Assumptions
 In processing the files to extract the required statistics, I made the following assumptions: